ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 These tactics apply to any goal.
-They try to reduce a term to something still readable instead of fully normalizing it.
+They try to reduce a @term to something still readable instead of fully normalizing it.
 They perform a sort of strong normalization with two key differences: